knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 - if you are new to java or need to know what stuff could be built with to excite you or broaden on mindset
     - [dynamodb](https://en.wikipedia.org/wiki/Amazon_DynamoDB), [cassandra](https://en.wikipedia.org/wiki/Apache_Cassandra) [kafka](https://en.wikipedia.org/wiki/Apache_Kafka) [neo4j](https://en.wikipedia.org/wiki/Neo4j)
 - jdk-21
-    - in my view , the most promising release  after java-8,  I am yet to leverage java 9 modualarity yet in some real world project
+    - in my view , the most promising release  after java-8,  I am yet to leverage java 9 modularity yet in some real world project
     - very exciting with virtural-threads, just a conigruation-change(spring.thread-executor=virtual) in springboot should boost performance, though i need to test for a heavy thread centric micro-service in pilot mode, before productionizing it.
     - record pattern, simplicity at best with implicit(immutablity,adaptive defaults), data-oriented programming,
-        - complemented with streams we could do some good aggrgations, reduction with 1-step closer towards matrix operations
+        - complemented with streams we could do some good aggregations, reduction with 1-step closer towards matrix operations
-        - atleast we  can now get rid of lomobok annotation,
+        - atleast we  can now get rid of lombok annotation,
-- just my view dont take it to heart id you are still using EJB, applets etc
+- just my view dont take it to heart if you are still using EJB, applets etc - Rephrase
     - some flourish and current trend (spring,springboot) leveraging aop, DI, cloud integrations
-    - near to endagered (EJB) , in my view also http-statless helps a lot, so stateful bean, hyped entity beans didnt make sense as data-volume growth increased
+    - ehy EJB failed near to endagered (EJB) , in my view also http-statless helps a lot, so stateful bean, hyped entity beans didnt make sense as data-volume growth increased
     - to extinct(Java applet)
 - ### flourishing And Relevant Java Stack
 - [springboot](https://spring.io/projects/spring-boot)